nixworks/public/news/2015/09/4/README.md

 ##### BlackBerry Limited
 ### [BlackBerry Limited announces it will purchase Good Technology, a provider of mobile software, as part of its broader shift to a services role within the internet of things. ](/news/2015/09/4/blackberry-limited-announces-it-will-purchase-good-technology-a-provider-of-mobile-software-as-part-of-its-broader-shift-to-a-services-rol.md)
-_Context: internet of things, BlackBerry Limited, Good Technology_
+_Context: BlackBerry Limited, Good Technology, internet of things_

 ##### Fiat Chrysler U.S.
 ### [Fiat Chrysler U.S. recalls 7,810 SUVs to prevent hacking. ](/news/2015/09/4/fiat-chrysler-u-s-recalls-7-810-suvs-to-prevent-hacking.md)